On-Campus Employment: F-1 and J-1 Students

-When do you become eligible to work on campus?
+When are you eligible to work on campus?

-- After the proper authorization is granted, you can work on-campus any time during your F-1 or J-1 studies, including your first semester and vacation periods.
+- After the proper authorization is granted, you can work on-campus during your F-1 or J-1 studies, including your first semester and vacation periods.

-- On-campus employment ends for F-1 or J-1 students after you graduate, unless it is work in your field of study, and you have OPT (F-1) or Academic Training (J-1) authorization.
+- On-campus employment ends for F-1 or J-1 students when you graduate.
+If the work is in your field of study, and you can apply for OPT (F-1) or Academic Training (J-1) authorization.

 How many hours per week can you work?

 - Part time (up to 20 hours per week) while school is in session

 - No limit during official university holidays, including winter, spring, and summer breaks

 Any American University office or vendor that provides direct services to students located on American University's campus.

 Come into the ISSS office.
 An advisor will verify your eligibility and enter your authorization in the myau.american.edu system.
 This process takes only a few minutes for ISSS to complete.
 This must be updated each semester.